klappdev/jpml/README.md

 	  System.out.println("border: " + [side + "," + width]);
    }
 ```
 Using this library developer can write in the following way.
+Using Java 11 feature, could
+deduce types parameters.

 ```Java